-- 1) Using the University's name, as long as the word "club" or "student organization" also appears in the organization's name (i.e. NAU Volleyball Club, NAU Forestry Club) or the University's name is used to designate - 2) location (i.e. Art Student Association of NAU, Hillel at NAU). - 3) Applying for organizational funding from Associated Students of NAU (ASNAU), Alumni Engagement, STudent Activities Council (STAC), and Sodexo. - 4) Utilizing University facilities, including weekly meeting space. - 5) Hosting/sponsoring events and activities on campus - 6) Sponsoring candidates in campus events, forums, and elections. - 7) Requesting Institutional Excuses for extracurricular activities directly related to the educational mission and scope of the University - 8) Recruiting new members from among the NAU student body. - 9) Participating as an organization in Associated Students of NAU sponsored events - 10) Access to resources and event materials at ASNAU's Club Headquarters
+- 1) Using the University's name, as long as the word "club" or "student organization" also appears in the organization's name (i.e. NAU Volleyball Club, NAU Forestry Club) or the University's name is used to designate location (i.e. Art Student Association of NAU, Hillel at NAU). - 2) Applying for organizational funding from Associated Students of NAU

+- (ASNAU), Alumni Engagement, STudent Activities Council (STAC), Sodexo, and JacksFunder. - 3) Utilizing University facilities, including weekly meeting spaces which come at a special price for Student Organizations. - 4) Hosting/sponsoring events and activities on campus - 5) Sponsoring candidates in campus events, forums, and elections. - 6) Requesting Institutional Excuses for extracurricular activities directly related to the educational mission and scope of the University - 7) Recruiting new members from among the NAU student body including participation in Club Fairs and other recruiting opportunities. - 8) Participating as an organization in Associated Students of NAU (ASNAU) sponsored events - 9) Access to resources and event materials at ASNAU's Club Headquarters